-Once you’ve had an opportunity to unbox your new beauty and change some key settings, take a gander at a few of our favorite Samsung Galaxy Note 9 tips and tricks.
+Once you’ve had an opportunity to unbox your new beauty and change some key settings, scroll down to take a gander at a few of our favorite Samsung Galaxy Note 9 tips and tricks.

 Perhaps the easiest way to customize your phone is by updating its wallpaper.
 It’s an easy change that takes just seconds, and Samsung offers a plethora of wallpaper options.